Samos Yacht Charters

 Reserve your private Greek yacht charter today for your next cruise through the Aegean Sea, and discover the beauty and history of Samos for yourself.

-Things to Do and See on Samos
+Samos Yacht Charters – Things to Do & See

-Mytilinioi: Inhabited by Megatherions, Samotherions and other rare animal species during prehistoric times, Mytilinioi is one of the largest and most active villages on the island of Samos today.
+Mytilinioi: Inhabited by Megatherions, Samotherions, and other rare animal species during prehistoric times, Mytilinioi is one of the largest and most active villages on the island of Samos today.
 Settled by residents of Mytilini in the 1700s, this village was once known for its tobacco plantations.
 Today, it is recognized across the world as being the site of unique archaeological discoveries, from prehistoric animal fossils to ancient ruins of Samos’ poignant history and significance.

 Megalo Seitani: Accessible only by foot, the secluded beach of Megalo Seitani is one of the island’s true buried treasures.
 Covered with soft, white sand and pebbled shorelines, and surrounded by lush green mountains and the perfect blue waters of the sparkling Aegean Sea, Megalo Seitani offers locals and travelers alike a perfect escape; one basked in the island’s natural wonder.